Hi, I’m Shlomi.

 Publications

-*Gavin Brown, *Shlomi Hod, *Iden Kalemaj.
+*Gavin Brown, *SH, *Iden Kalemaj.
 “Performative Prediction in a Stateful World”.
 International Conference on Artificial Intelligence and Statistics - AISTATS (2022).
 Preliminary version at NeurIPS Workshop on Consequential Decision Making in Dynamic Environments, with contributed talk (2020).